IQDevs/Awesome-IQDevs/README.md

 ## Collaboration
 ### Communication
 * [Gitter](https://gitter.im) : Messaging for people who make software.
-Integrated with your team, projects and your code.
+Integrated with your team, projects and your code
+* [Slack](https://slack.com) : Slack brings all your communication together in one place
-* [Discord](https://discordapp.com/) : All-in-one voice and text chat for gamers that’s free, secure, and works on both your desktop and phone
+* [Discord](https://discordapp.com) : All-in-one voice and text chat for gamers that’s free, secure, and works on both your desktop and phone
 ### Project Management
 * [Waffle](https://waffle.io) : Simple project management for your GitHub issues, free for open source